mknoedel/server-side-render/README.md

 ## Disclaimer
 This is like TodoMVC for server-side rendering.
 Nothing more.
 Maybe less... you will never know.

+*PS Both repositories (with Angular 2 Universal and React/Redux) were updated.
+Benchmark for updated versions is currently in "comming soon" mode.*

 ## Testing APP
 Testing APP consists of two pages:
 * [Main Page](https://github.com/ServerSideRender/server-side-render/wiki/Main-Page)